InspiringGroup-Lab/Brain-on-Switch/PerPacket/README.md

 2. Model Training

 * Run `python train.py --dataset DATASET_NAME`.
-The trained model, accuracy on the testing set and the feature importances will be saved in `./save/DATASET_NAME/`.
+The trained model, accuracy on the testing set and feature importances will be saved in `./save/DATASET_NAME/`.